ArielMobileLab/System/README.md

 # Autonomous Response Unit

 This part is responsible for intervening in the simulator
-1) **Map Guide**: A feature that displays arrows and guide signs on the screen at the same time as running a simulator for the purpose of driving assistance
+1) **Map Guide**: A feature that displays arrows and guide signs on the screen at the same time as running a simulator for the purpose of driving assistance.
-2)
+2) **Avatar Agent**: Displaying an AVATAR on the screen describing the feeling of the passenger in the car.